 The Florence, Italy, campus offers rolling admission.
 The application fee is $50.

-Marist is consistently recognized by U.S. News & World Report, Money magazine, Kiplinger’s Personal Finance, Forbes, and the Institute for International Education’s Open Doors Report, in addition to The Princeton Review’s Best 381 Colleges for 2017 and Colleges That Create Futures: 50 Schools That Launch Careers by Going Beyond the Classroom.
+Marist is consistently recognized for excellence by U.S. News & World Report, Money magazine, Kiplinger’s Personal Finance, Forbes, and the Institute for International Education’s Open Doors Report, in addition to being featured in The Princeton Review’s Best 385 Colleges for 2020 and Colleges That Create Futures: 50 Schools That Launch Careers by Going Beyond the Classroom.

-Career awareness is infused throughout the academic disciplines, and Marist’s renowned internship program provides students extraordinary opportunities in a wide range of national and international corporations, media companies, the fashion industry, and nonprofits.
-As a result of Marist’s blending of problem-solving skills taught through a traditional liberal arts education with specialized, career-focused majors and minors, alumni have excellent employment outcomes in their fields of interest and have been accepted to top graduate programs and medical and law schools around the world.
-In addition, Marist students have won prestigious fellowships and scholarships, including the Fulbright, Goldwater, Pickering, and Hansard.
+Career awareness is infused throughout academic disciplines, and Marist’s renowned internship program provides students extraordinary opportunities in a wide range of national and international corporations, media companies, the fashion industry, and nonprofits.
+As a result of Marist’s blend of problem-solving skills taught through a traditional liberal arts education with specialized career-focused majors and minors, alumni have excellent employment outcomes in their fields of interest and are accepted to top graduate programs and medical and law schools around the world.
+In addition, Marist students have won prestigious fellowships and scholarships, including Fulbright, Gilman, Goldwater, Hansard, and Pickering.

 Through a comprehensive commitment to strong intellect and character development, Marist students are well prepared to participate and contribute to the global community of the 21st century.